melaniebrgr/learning-computer-science/00-everyweeks/week15/README.md

 - define an HTTP cache policy, and
 - tell BE developers when they should start optimising their queries because TTFB tanked.
 Aha.

 These are the elementary things that I typically _do not even think about_ as go about day to day feature development.
 Not only that, I am still generally prioritising desktop web over mobile web.
-As I make code changes I a monitor the updates in a full-screen Chrome browser tab in a second monitor.
+As I make code changes I am monitoring the updates on a second monitor in a full-screen Chrome browser tab.

 ### Step 1: awareness

 What can we measure in order to manage web performance?

 The earliest web performance metric we cared about was page load time.
-Remember how we used to wait for this event in order to run jQuery?
-There have been a lot of other metric overs the years, intended to capture different aspects of performance.
+Remember how we used to wait for it in order to run jQuery?
+There have been many other metric overs the years each intended to capture different aspects of performance.

 Initially browser centric measures predominated since they were easier to measure and understand.
 However over time with the realisation that a user's _perception_ of webpage speed matters more than actuals (for example, data shows that we feel like a website is loaded when the images are loaded), the metrics that we use have trended towards being more user focussed.
 Some example metrics:

 - **Page load** is fired when the browser has nothing left to do and all files, images, and content even below the fold is ready.
 This metric is less important metric now since we reaslised that the page is usuable before being fully loaded, but popular in the 90's and early 2000's.
-Note that Generally we want to use DOMContentLoaded instead now.
+Note that generally we want to use DOMContentLoaded instead now.
 - **Time to first byte (TTFB)** is when the browser receives the first byte of response.
 - **First contentful paint (FCP)** is when the browser has painted something, even a line.
 - **Time to interactive** is the first that when the main thread has been release for a few milliseconds.